backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Lambda.md

 - The memory limit is from **128MB** to **10GB** with **increments** of **1MB**.
 - **Maximum** execution time is **15 minutes**.
 Not suitable for long running tasks.
 - **Environment Variables** limit is **4KB**
+	- We can use env variables for *storing database connection strings*.
 - We can have **1000 concurrent executions (lambdas)** *per AWS account in a region*.
 This can be increased on request.
 - We can have **disk capacity of 512 MB** in */tmp* in the function container.
 - Size of the compressed zip should be *50 MB* and uncompressed (code + dependencies) zip should be *250 MB*.